SK53/sk53_floras/whd_flora_detail.md

 * Hornbeam
 * Hazel CG A small sapling in the churchyard, more mature plants in several gardens.
 Many squirrel planted seedlings.
 * Mind-your-own-Business CG
-* Petillory-of-the-Wall C A single plant on the wall divding  the upper & lower lawns of the churchyard E of the church.
-Known for some time from outside 14 Middleton Boulevard, Lenton Lodge.

 # Sorrels
 * Pink Sorrel
 * Least Sorrel